 Mr. Jones is visibly frustrated.

-He browses through several teaching websites, hoping to develop a lesson that would prove meaningful for students.
+He browses through several teaching websites, hoping to develop an engaging lesson for students.

-When Mr. Jones enters the principal's office he immediately sees the building principal - Mrs. Johnson - sitting at her desk.
+When Mr. Jones enters the principal's office, he immediately sees the building principal - Mrs. Wilson - sitting at her desk.

-"Excuse me Mrs. Johnson, I'm so sorry to interrupt.
+"Excuse me Mrs. Wilson, I'm so sorry to interrupt.
 Can I run an idea by you?" asks Mr. Jones.

 "I've got a couple minutes..." replies the principal without looking up from her laptop.

 "I'm trying to teach my kids ecosystems and they just aren't grasping the concepts.
 I'd like to take them on a walking field trip to Willow Creek Park."